-C. Pay Period Application: Step increases will be applied to the entire pay period in which the increase is effective.

-D. Exceptions: The City Manager shall have the authority to withhold step advancements only for reasonable cause, and the department heads have the authority and responsibility to recommend withholding step advancements by the City Manager, if they are not merited.
-Department heads shall keep their employees informed about their job performance, giving good work its proper recognition any deficient work all possible guidance and assistance toward improvement.
+- C. Pay Period Application: Step increases will be applied to the entire pay period in which the increase is effective. - D. Exceptions: The City Manager shall have the authority to withhold step advancements only for reasonable cause, and the department heads have the authority and responsibility to recommend withholding step advancements by the City Manager, if they are not merited.
+Department heads shall keep employees informed about the employee's job performance, giving good work its proper recognition, identify deficient work, and provide all possible guidance and assistance toward improvement.
 Department heads shall notify the employee as to the reasons for withholding step advancements.
 Such matters may be subject to the grievance procedure and limited to whether the City was arbitrary, capricious or discriminatory.

-6.5 Pay For Employees In An "Acting" Capacity
+5.6 Pay For Employees In An "Acting" Capacity

-Any employee in the Unit who is assigned to, and performs the duties of a higher-level classification in an "acting" capacity for a full shift or more, for any reason, shall receive the first step of the higher-level class or at least a five percent (5%) increase over their current salary step.
-Acting assignments for longer than 5 days require Department Head and City Manager approval.
+Any employee in the Unit who is assigned to and performs the duties of Records Communications Supervisor classification in an "acting" capacity for a full shift or more, for any reason, shall receive the first step of the higher-level class or at least a five percent (5%) increase over the employee's current salary step.
+Acting assignments must have the approval of the Chief of Police or Designee.
+The City Manager must approve Acting appointments lasting over 14 shifts.

-6.6 Special Assignment Positions
+5.7 Special Assignment Positions

-Special assignment positions within a classification may be established where duties and responsibilities are of a specialized nature by comparison to other positions in the class..
+Special assignment positions within a classification may be established where duties and responsibilities are of a specialized nature by comparison to other positions in the class. .
 Selection of employees to said position and removal there from shall be made by the City Manager upon recommendation of the department head.
-An employee so assigned shall receive a salary increase of not less than five percent (5%) of his/her present base hourly rate.
+An employee so assigned shall receive a salary increase of not less than five percent (5%) of the employee's hourly base rate.

-6.7 Longevity
+5.8 Longevity